TheTypoMaster/gray.net.au/posts/2012/04/05/My_Brush_with_Decompression_Sickness.rst

 experience.

-Having said all this, as a rescue diver, if I was faced with the same circumstances again, I would do the same thing again.
+Having said all this, as a rescue diver, if I was faced with the same circumstances again, would I do the same thing again? **No**.
 Uncontrolled ascent with deco time is a guaranteed recipe for severe injury or death.
-A rapid ascent is dangerous and can cause DCS, but I'd rather have DCS than a dead diver on my conscience.
+A rapid ascent is dangerous and can cause DCS.
+However, the first rule of rescue is:
+**DON'T BECOME THE NEXT CASUALTY!**
+I'd have an injured diver to deal with (or worse), but I am not putting myself in a position where I end up in the pot instead of the person I'm trying to help.

 Disclaimer
 ----------